 - 1. Each IFB shall describe the goods or services required and include design or performance specifications for the item or service.
 Such description shall not contain features which unduly restrict competition. - 2.
 Each IFB shall describe all requirements which offerors must fulfill and all other factors to be used in evaluating bids submitted. - 3.
 The Purchasing Director or designee shall publicly issue and advertise each IFB.
 A notice inviting bids shall be published in accordance with A.R.S.
 34-201 (construction) or A.R.S.
 39-203 (if applicable). - 4.
 The IFB must state the place where each bid must be submitted, the deadline for submitting bids, and the date, time, and place of the bid opening. - 5.
 Each bid must be submitted in a sealed envelope clearly identified as a bid on the front of the envelope.
-Any bid not sealed or not received within the specified time period must be rejected. - 6.
+Any bid not sealed or not received within the specified time period will be rejected. - 6.
 All bids must be opened in public at the time and place specified by PMGAA in the IFB documents.
-A tabulation of all bids received will be posted on PMGAA's website. - 7.
-The Purchasing Director or designee may reject any and all bids or parts of bids and may re-advertise and re-solicit bids. - 8.
-The contract must be awarded to the lowest responsible and responsive bidder for a firm fixed price.
-In making the determination of the lowest responsible, responsive bidder, the Purchasing Director, designee or Board may consider the following: - a.
-The ability, capacity, experience, and resources of the bidder, its employees, and subcontractors to perform the contract. - b.
-The bidder's capacity to perform the contract promptly and within the time specified, without delay or disruption. - c.
-The bidder's quality of performance on previous contracts with PMGAA or with its members. - d.
-The bidder's financial, technical, and other resources to perform the contract.
+A tabulation of all bids received will be posted on PMGAA's website.

-- e.
-The quality and adaptability of the bidder's materials, supplies, or services to the particular use required. - 9.
-If an award is not made to the lowest bidder, the Purchasing Director or designee shall prepare a written statement of the reasons and include this statement in the procurement file.
+- 7. The Purchasing Director or designee may reject any and all bids or parts of bids and may re-advertise and re-solicit bids.
+Documentation on the justification for the bid rejection will be included in the procurement file. - 8.
+The contract will be awarded to the lowest responsive bid and responsible Offeror for a firm fixed price.
+In making the determination of the lowest responsible, responsive Offeror, the Purchasing Director, designee or Board may consider the following: - a.
+The ability, capacity, experience, and resources of the Offeror, its employees, and subcontractors to perform the contract. - b.
+The Offeror's capacity to perform the contract promptly and within the time specified, without delay or disruption. - c.
+The Offeror's quality of performance on previous contracts with PMGAA or with its members. - d.
+The Offeror's financial, technical, and other resources to perform the contract. - e.
+The quality and adaptability of the Offeror's goods or services to the particular use required. - 9.
+If an award is not made to the lowest Offeror, the Purchasing Director or designee shall prepare a written statement of the reasons and include this statement in the procurement file.